ovpathy/Real-time-Analytics/README.md

 <p>Zookeeper started(if not already) using<br>
 bin/zookeeper-server-start.sh config/zookeeper.properties</p>

-Kafka started using the below command. bin/kafka-server-start.sh config/server.properties
+<p>Kafka started using the below command.<br>
+bin/kafka-server-start.sh config/server.properties</p>

 ### Producer.py
 Kafka producer program which will connect to web socket and sends to topic meetup.